ellessenne/dotfiles/README.md

 I decided to create a customised terminal profile for macOS after listening to [this](https://atp.fm/episodes/341).
 In brief, I selected a dyslexia-friendly background (#FFFBEB) with an (almost) black font (_Lead_ in the _Crayons_ palette selector) and a red, block-style cursor.
-The font of choice is [Fira Code](https://github.com/tonsky/FiraCode) 12pt with a 1 character spacing and a 1.25 line spacing.
+The font of choice is [Latin Modern Mono](http://www.gust.org.pl/gust/projects/e-foundry/latin-modern) 14pt with a 1 character spacing and a 1.25 line spacing.

 ![ellessenne terminal screenshot](https://raw.githubusercontent.com/ellessenne/dotfiles/master/ellessenne-terminal.png)

 ### Visual Studio Code Settings

 Custom settings for Visual Studio Code are included as the `[vscode-settings.json](https://raw.githubusercontent.com/ellessenne/dotfiles/master/vscode-settings.json) file.
-I actually use [VSCodium](https://github.com/VSCodium/vscodium) -- it's much better!
+I moved away from [VSCodium](https://github.com/VSCodium/vscodium) once they updated their icon to a (in my opinion) ugly green blob, and I wanted to try some extensions that are not compatible with VSCodium; I might go back to it at some point.

 ### Compilers